 Breast cancer screening tests are used to find cancer in a person who has no warning signs or symptoms.

-BRCA1 and BRCA2 carriers need to be screened for breast cancer starting at an earlier age and more frequently than other women.
+Women who have a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation need to be screened for breast cancer starting at an earlier age and more frequently than other women.
 They should also be aware of the warning signs of breast cancer.

 Every 6-12 months